 Tanner Krebs, who scored in double figures just twice in St. Mary’s first seven games, had 11 points in the first half, hitting 3 for 5 from beyond the arc.

-Cal, playing its first game at McKeon since 1988, led 14-12 early.
-But Saint Mary’s clamped down defensively and the Bears found it increasingly difficult to get quality shots in the first half.
+Cal led 14-12 early, but Saint Mary’s clamped down defensively and the Bears found it increasingly difficult to get quality shots.

 Ford, who entered as the West Coast Conference’s scoring leader at 23.1 points per game, didn’t need to carry the load offensively Saturday, as four Gaels finished in double figures and Saint Mary’s went 13 for 25 from the 3-point line.

 “We got ourselves in a hole early, and a team like Saint Mary’s, it’s hard to come back on, especially in their house,” Sueing said.
 “We weren’t communicating enough on defense.
 That’s something we have to work on the next couple of days.”